apdavison/fairgraph/fairgraph/queries/README.md

 - "Classes" refer to the different schemas of a given namespace: e.g. for the minds schema: "Dataset", "Person", ...
  - "Attributes" are the properties of the entries of a given class.
 E.g. a Dataset has the attributes: "name", "contributors", "identifier", ...

 All those objects need to be included into "faigraph".
-We detail here the procedure
+We detail here the procedure to do this.

 ## 1) Build a general query with the KG editor for a given Namespace and a given Class of interest